 Non-current provisions set aside to settle claims more than twelve months into the future are discounted if the present value of the expected settlement amount differs significantly from the nominal amount.
 The discount rate is a pre-tax interest rate adjusted to the specific risks of the liability.
 Accrued interest amounts are presented as interest expenses; any effects from changes in the interest rate are recognised in the operating result.

-Non-current and current provisions can be broken down as follows:
+8.2.1 Other non-current liabilities Non-current and current provisions can be broken down as follows: